IBM-Cloud/bluechatter/README.md

 ## Deploying To BlueMix

-The easiest way to deploy BlueChatter is to click the below button.
+The easiest way to deploy BlueChatter is to click the "Deploy to Bluemix" button below.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM-Bluemix/bluechatter)